The FODMAP Diet: Your Ultimate Guide [in-depth guide + free resources]

 Polyols are found in fruits and vegetables like apples, peaches, blackberries, mushrooms and snow peas, as well as sweeteners like mannitol, sorbitol, maltitol, xylitol and isomalt.

 (Want to know what you CAN eat?
-We’ll provide a list of low-FODMAP foods in Chapter 3, as well as some excellent resources for finding and avoiding them on-the-go!)
+We’ll provide a list of low-FODMAP foods in Chapter Three!)

 The FODMAP diet was first developed by Monash University, in Melbourne Australia.
 Back in 2005, they published their first paper on the topic, and since then, their contributions to the field of gastrointestinal health have become the gold standard in IBS treatment.